Frequently Asked Questions

 Duke’s minimum TOEFL score requirement is 100 and minimum IELTS score requirement is 7.0 and test scores should be no more than two years old from the date of application.
 All aspects of applications are closely reviewed, however.
 Applicants whose scores are below 100 or 7.0 but whose academic background and experience are otherwise strong may explain in their personal statement why they think their test score does not reflect their English language ability.

 Duke reviews all scores in all categories from all TOEFL or IELTS tests reported.
 It does not accept the TOEFL MyBest Score or the new Essentials score reports.
-Due to the impact of COVID-19 on TOEFL and IELTS testing, we will also accept official scores from the TOEFL Special Home Edition and ITP Plus test, as well as the IELTS Indicator test.
+Due to the impact of COVID-19 on TOEFL and IELTS testing, we will also accept official scores from the TOEFL Special Home Edition and ITP Plus test, as well as the IELTS Online test.”.

 Does Duke accept the MyBest Score?